 July 4, 1934: Over 8,000 people showed up for an all-day Opry sponsored show in West Tennessee.
 The show featured Opry stars Uncle Dave Macon, Fiddlin' Arthur Smith, the Gully Jumpers and the Crook Brothers.
 As a result of the success of this show, Opry founder George D. Hay started the Artists Service Bureau, which would become the official booking agency for Opry members.
 In the future, this organization would cause some issues at the Opry, and eventually would lead to several Opry members, including Kitty Wells and Johnny Wright, leaving the Opry.

 July 4, 1937: Ray Pillow was born in Lynchburg, Virginia.
 Ray came to the Opry in 1966 and has been a member of the Opry since.
-Ray is considered one of the real nice guys in country music.
+Now retired, Ray is considered one of the real nice guys in country music.

 July 19, 1937: The late George Hamilton IV was born in Winston-Salem, North Carolina.
 George was a member of the Grand Ole Opry for 54 years before passing away in September 2014.